Miwell99/react-heores-app/README.md

 This app has been built following the online curse: [React de cero a experto] (https://www.udemy.com/course/react-cero-experto/) from Fernando Herrera.

+The App is about show, filter and navigate throught Super Heroes from DC Comics & Marvel.
+Enjoy!

 # Getting Started with Create React App